Here We Are (musical): Development

 Stephen Sondheim announced in February 2012 that he was working with David Ives on an ultimately unrealized musical titled All Together Now, saying he had "about 20–30 minutes of the musical completed".
 By October 2014, plans were underway for a Sondheim and Ives musical based on two Luis Buñuel films, The Exterminating Angel and The Discreet Charm of the Bourgeoisie, to open in previews at The Public Theater in 2017.
-An August 2016 reading for the musical was held at The Public Theater, and it was reported that only the first act was finished, which cast doubt on the speculated 2017 start of previews.
+An August 2016 reading for the musical was held at The Public Theater, and it was reported that only the first act was finished.
 A November 2016 workshop included Matthew Morrison, Shuler Hensley, Heidi Blickenstaff, Sierra Boggess, Gabriel Ebert, Sarah Stiles, Michael Cerveris, and Jennifer Simard.
 After media outlets mistakenly reported that the show had the working title Buñuel, Sondheim clarified the show title had yet to be decided.

 In June 2019, The Public Theatre denied reports that it would be part of its 2019–20 season, as it was still in development, but would be produced "when it is ready".
 On April 27, 2021, it was reported that the musical was no longer in development.
 However, on The Late Show with Stephen Colbert on September 15, 2021, Sondheim announced he was working on a musical called Square One in collaboration with Ives.
 The same day, Nathan Lane revealed that he and Bernadette Peters were involved in a reading of this new work.
 Before his death on November 26, 2021, Sondheim's final interview confirmed that Square One was adapted from the Buñuel films.
 Subsequently titled Here We Are, the musical would premiere off-Broadway at The Shed in September 2023, nearly two years after his death.